Posted: August 12, 2019

 SB288 and AB303 would give us a fair, independent, nonpartisan way to do redistricting.
-Their bills are co-sponsored by four Republicans: Rep. Joel Kitchens (R-Sturgeon Bay), Rep. Todd Novak (R-Dodgeville), Rep. Loren Oldenburg (R-Viroqua), and Rep. Travis Tranel (R-Cuba City).
-That’s three more Republicans than ever before.
+Their bills are co-sponsored by five Republicans: Rep. Joel Kitchens (R-Sturgeon Bay), Rep. Jeffrey Mursau (R-Crivitz), Rep. Todd Novak (R-Dodgeville), Rep. Loren Oldenburg (R-Viroqua), and Rep. Travis Tranel (R-Cuba City).
+That’s four more Republicans than ever before.
 The bills would empower career nonpartisan civil servants at the Legislative Reference Bureau to draw the maps – and not the politicians.

 Phone : toll-free legislative hotline at 1-800-362-9472 (266-9960 in Madison).

 If you don’t know who your legislators are, click here – This link opens a map of Wisconsin legislative districts, and all you need to do is enter your address in the top right search bar.

 “Hi.
 I urge Senator/Representative ______ to vote to ban gerrymandering and in favor of nonpartisan redistricting modeled after that used in Iowa.
 I’m sick and tired of politicians rigging the game.
 Please vote in favor of companion bills SB288/AB303.”

 Encourage legislators not yet signed on as co-sponsors to utilize this tool to survey their constituents' stance on this sessions' legislation and then reconsider support for this important reform.